gamtiq/frontend-tools/README.md

 * [unpkg](https://unpkg.com/) - a fast, global content delivery network for everything on npm.
 Use it to quickly and easily load any file from any package.

 ### Guide, reference, practices, recipes <a name="guide"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
+* [100+ Coding Interview Questions for Programmers](https://codeburst.io/100-coding-interview-questions-for-programmers-b1cf74885fb7) - solve these frequently asked coding problems to do well on your next programming job interviews.
 * [30 seconds of code](https://www.30secondsofcode.org/) - short code snippets for all your development needs.
 * [30 Seconds of Interviews](https://30secondsofinterviews.org/) - a curated collection of common interview questions to help you prepare for your next interview.
 * [Checkbot: Web Best Practices](https://www.checkbot.io/guide/) - details 50+ SEO, speed and security web best practices.